 His public voice works because it is not falsely above the fight

 Some historians enter public debate only by pretending to stand outside it.
-Zelizer has never really worked that way.
+Zelizer has never worked that way.
 Even the title In Defense of Partisanship tells you he is willing to argue in public.

 That is a strength when used carefully.
 Zelizer understands that American democracy has always involved parties, factions, deal-making, coalition building, procedural warfare, and moral conflict.
 He does not talk about politics as if consensus were the natural state of the republic.
 He treats conflict as normal, then asks what forms of conflict preserve institutions and which forms wreck them.

 His public voice is persuasive for another reason.
 It is concrete.
-He writes about committees, leadership styles, legislative bargains, movement pressure, real elections, and the hard details of who controlled what when.
+He writes about committees, leadership styles, legislative bargains, movement pressure, actual elections, and the hard details of who controlled what when.
 That keeps his work from drifting into decorative civics.

 Why Julian Zelizer still belongs in the library

-Princeton's current biography says Zelizer has published more than 1,400 op-eds.
+Princeton's biography says Zelizer has published more than 1,400 op-eds.
 That kind of volume can invite skepticism.
 Any public thinker who writes constantly risks repetition.
 But the case for keeping him in the library is not that every appearance is definitive.
 It is that he has spent decades training readers to expect history when they think about politics.

 That expectation is healthy.